strikersps/Brain-MRI-Image-Classification-Using-Deep-Learning/Brain-Tumor-Dataset/README.md

 # About Brain MRI Dataset

-- This brain tumor dataset containing 3064 T1-weighted contrast-enhanced images from 233 patients with three kinds of brain tumor:
+- This brain tumor dataset containing 3064 T1-weighted contrast-enhanced MRI (CE-MRI) images from 233 patients with three kinds of brain tumor:
   |Sr. No | Tumor Name | Number of Observations |
   |:-----:|------------|:----------------------:|
   | 1 | Meningioma | 708 |